KevinMGranger/cargo-pando/README.md

 The first was about literal cargo aliases.
 Unsure about env vars still.

 ## 0.4
+- [ ] justfile and vagrant "integration" for multimachine (see branch multimachine)
+  - [ ] setting env var for scripts to communicate stage-based progress
+  - [ ] document use of `just`
+  - [ ] how do we abstract having multiple stages for provisioning as well as copying?
 - [ ] start writing tests
 - [ ] call for (and get) feedback
 - [ ] figure out what the earliest compatible rust version is